 Momentum moves the 50-day average through the 200-day average

 This is the turning point.
-If the upward momentum continues, the 50-day moving average will eventually push up through the 200-day moving average.
+The 50-day moving average will eventually push up through the 200-day moving average if the upward momentum continues.
 This is the point at which the eyes of many traders will light up!
 Is this a new trend or a false flag?

 Consolidation, then resume up trend